andriyor/remark-youtube/README.md

 ## TODO

-How to use from outside directory?
+- [ ] How to use from outside directory?
+- [ ] Make RAM usage comparison on obsidian